Biblical Greek Names

 Form of Menahem used in the Greek Old Testament.

-Manasses Μανασσῆς m Biblical, Biblical Latin, Biblical Greek
+Manasses Μανασσῆς m Biblical Greek, Biblical Latin, Biblical

-Form of Manasseh used in the Greek and Latin Bible.
-It is also the form used in some English versions of the New Testament.
+Form of Manasseh used in the Greek and Latin Bibles.
+It is also the form used in some English translations of the New Testament.

 Mardochaios Μαρδοχαῖος m Biblical Greek